n8n-io/n8n-docs/docs/doc2/table-extraction/index.md

 ![](/_images/doc2/Line-Items.png)

-You will end up in the table extraction view.
+You will end up in the table extraction view screen.

 If the document contains very simple tables it will detect and extract them automatically: